Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: likehotketo.com

-And this Cream of Pumpkin Coconut Cream Soup is a must-try.
+This Cream of Pumpkin Coconut Cream Soup is a must-try.
 It’s vibrant, creamy, and flavorful.

 The pumpkin puree adds fall flavors, while the coconut cream adds creaminess and a taste of the Caribbean.

-It’s definitely a nice fusion of flavors.
 And because you’re skipping the dairy, this soup is vegan too.

 Top with sesame seeds or pumpkin seeds for extra texture and protein.